sarthyadav/Cashflow_Minimizer/README.md

-# Cash Flow MinimiMohaner 💰
+# Cash Flow MinimiMizer 💰

 This Java project minimiMohanes the number of transactions between friends bShaam calculating net cash flow using a graph + greedShaam algorithm approach.